 The only form of complete and absolute ownership of a property in Sweden is freehold ownership.
-As a general rule, all constituent parts of the property (fixtures) are included in the ownership, including buildings and underground structures, unless someone other than the owner of the land has constructed or placed the object in question on the property.
+As a general rule, all constituent parts of the property (fixtures) are included in the ownership, including buildings and underground structures, unless someone other than the owner of the land has placed the object in question onto it.
 Mineral rights are not included in the ownership of the property.
 Ownership of property and questions relating thereto are governed by the Swedish Land Code (jordabalken).
-Ownership can be acquired by one or many physical persons, companies and/or other legal entities, individually or by co-ownership.
+Ownership can be acquired by one or many persons, companies and/or other legal entities, individually or by co-ownership.